Table of Contents

-You can test the new changes by sending a message from your email provider to a recipient.
+You can assess the new changes by sending a message from your email provider to a recipient.
 For example, if you use Google Suite and added an SPF record for your domain, you could send a message from your business account to your personal account to test it.
 You must look at the email headers to determine the result of the SPF lookup.

 Notice that the SPF record passes, so this message was considered a legitimate email in Gmail and reached the recipient’s inbox.
 You can go through your spam inbox to find records that fail SPF and notice that Gmail labels them with a warning message.

 As phishing attacks continue to be a primary tool for threat actors, SPF records and other email security help warn users when they receive malicious messages.
 With SPF records, attackers cannot use your domain to launch phishing campaigns against a targeted victim.
-It protects your business reputation and your users from becoming victims.
+It protects your business reputation and prevents your users from becoming victims.

-Immunity: If an email is forwarded, the SPF record breaks.
+- Immunity: If an email is forwarded, the SPF record breaks.

 Luckily, other email authentication technology can fill these gaps.